 Gauss weapons are great for dealing with armored targets like robots.
 The Gauss rifle is the logical step up, and both the pistol and rifle are from Fallout 2.
 But Fallout Tactics takes things towards the logical extreme with the gauss minigun, which has fairly long range for a minigun, tears through huge groups of (high-powered) enemies like they were nothing, and is more powerful than the Browning M2.
 It also eats ammo like popcorn so you'll be saving it for the endgame.

-If you fight Ulysses in the Fallout: New Vegas "Lonesome Road" DLC, he will pull this on you, being Dangerously Genre Savvy enough to know that the Courier won't go down in a one-on-one fight.
+If you fight Ulysses in the Fallout: New Vegas "Lonesome Road" DLC, he will pull this on you, being smart enough to know that the Courier won't go down in a one-on-one fight.
 He brings regenerating Eyebots and convinces the Marked Men into the fray to make sure you don't get out and have revenge.

-New Vegas's DLC, Gun Runners' Arsenal, adds a challenge in which the Courier must kill an unmutated animal (some of the weakest enemies in the game) with either a mininuke or a mine built using a mininuke.
-It's called "Overkill".
+New Vegas's DLC, Gun Runners' Arsenal, adds a challenge in which the Courier must kill an unmutated animal (some of the weakest enemies in the game) with either a mini nuke or a mine built using one.
+It's appropriately called "Overkill".